Recently we conducted an excavation of Contemporary Art with an emphasis on photography.

-As to Zadie Smith Inc. keep in mind that she was curated during the gap between reactionary Thatcherism and the rise of “Cool Britannia” Blairism with its cadres of marketing weasels committed to “discovering” a “multi-cultural” England.
+As to Zadie Smith Inc. keep in mind that she was curated, if not conjured, during the gap between reactionary Thatcherism and the rise of “Cool Britannia” Blairism with its cadres of marketing weasels committed to “discovering” a “multi-cultural” England.

 Now approaching the event horizon of 50, Smith is being ushered off the stage replaced by the oh so young Ms. Rooney who we are assured, is a genius.